Ahmet23TR/Sproject-demo/README.md

 The repository ships with a full-featured mock backend so you can explore every role without connecting to the live API.
 Mock mode is **enabled by default** (`NEXT_PUBLIC_USE_MOCK_DATA` defaults to `true`).
 Generated demo JWTs keep AuthContext behaviour unchanged.

+**🎉 Welcome Guide**: When you first open the demo, a welcome modal will automatically appear, explaining all features and providing a quick guide to navigating the platform.
+You can reopen this guide anytime by clicking the blue info button (ℹ️) in the bottom-left corner.

 **Quick Role Switching**: In demo mode, you'll see a sticky dropdown in the top-right corner of all pages.
 Click it to instantly switch between different user roles without logging out.
 Perfect for exploring the full platform!
+You can also drag it anywhere on the screen and minimize it when not needed.

 | Role             | Email                        | Password  |
 | ---------------- | ---------------------------- | --------- |